deanturpin/germs.dev/posts/repairs.md

 - 43-hour power reserve
 - Crystal is loose, &#x2300; 30.8mm, 3.5mm height
 - Case back is a mess!
-- Very strong running so might not service it.
+- Very strong running so might not do a full service

 ~220&deg; amplitude.